vikasini4/modelling-airbnbs-property-listing-dataset-/README.md

 Like earlier, it should still return you the loaded model, a dictionary of its hyperparameters, and a dictionary of its performance metrics.
 Call this function inside your if __name__ == "__main__" block just after your call to evaluate_all_models.

+#Milestone 6

+Created a PyTorch Dataset called AirbnbNightlyPriceImageDataset that returns a tuple of (features, label) when indexed.
+The features should be a tensor of the numerical tabular features of the house.
+The second element is a scalar of the price per night.

+Created a dataloader for the train set and test set that shuffles the data.
+Further, split the train set into train and validation.

+Defined a PyTorch model class containing the architecture for a fully connected neural network.
+To start with, it should only ingest the numerical tabular data.
+We will process the text and image features later.
+Don't train it yet.
+Instead, just ensure that it can perform a forward pass on a batch of data and produce an output of the correct shape.
+To to this, defined the start of a function called train which takes in the model, the data loader, and the number of epochs.
+For now, we have to get the first batch of data from the dataloader and pass it through the model, then break out of the training loop.

+Completed the training loop so that it iterates through every batch in the dataset for the specified number of epochs, and optimises the model parameters.

+Used tensorboard to visualize the training curves of the model and the accuracy both on the training and validation set.

+Created a YAML file called nn_config.yaml, next to your modelling.py file, that defines the architecture of the neural network.
+Specified:
+The name of the optimiser used under a key called optimiser The learning rate
+The width of each hidden layer under a key called hidden_layer_width (For simplicity, make all of the hidden layers the same width)
+The depth of the model
+Then, defined a function called get_nn_config which reads in this file and returns it as a dictionary.
+Passed the config into your train function as the hyperparameter dictionary which you define earlier.
+Specified a keyword argument called "config" which must be passed to your model class upon initialisation.
+The network should then use that config to set the corresponding hyperparameters.

+Created a new folder named neural_networks.
+Inside it, create a folder called regression.
+Adapted the function called save_model so that it detects whether the model is a PyTorch module, and if so, saves the torch model in a file called model.pt, its hyperparameters in a file called hyperparameters.json, and its performance metrics in a file called metrics.json.
+Your metrics should include:
+The RMSE loss of your model under a key called RMSE_loss for training, validation, and test sets The R^2 score of your model under a key called R_squared for training, validation, and test sets The time taken to train the model under a key called training_duration The average time taken to make a prediction under a key called inference_latency

+Defined a function generate_nn_configs which creates many config dictionaries for your network.
+Defined a function called find_best_nn which calls this function and then sequentially trains models with each config.
+It should save the config used in the hyperparameters.json file for each model trained.
+Return the model, metrics, and hyperparameters.
+Saved the best model in a folder.